ionic-enterprise/ionic-training-decks/src/assets/data/markdown/pwa-ionic-react/host.md

 Notice that in the last step we opened the application in an Incognito window.
 It is suggested that you always run the Lighthouse tests in an Incognito window for the most accurate results.

 - Open the dev tools and select the `Audits` tab
-- Select the folloing options:
+- Select the following options:
   - Device: Mobile
   - Audits:
     - Performance